 how to design cell penetrating peptides

-Have you wondered how tiny molecules can enter our cells to deliver medicine?
-It’s amazing to consider the work that goes into making these cell-penetrating peptides (CPPs).
-They have changed how we deliver drugs inside cells.
+Have you ever considered how small molecules can penetrate our cells to administer medicine?
+It’s truly remarkable to think about the effort put into creating these cell-penetrating peptides (CPPs).
+They have revolutionized drug delivery within cells.

 This guide dives into designing CPPs.
 We’ll look at how these peptides are made.
 We’ll see what they do, like carrying big molecules or fighting cancer.
 We’ll also talk about new research in CPPs and the hurdles we face.